-- 3. Connect the odorant supply source to the odorant inlet manifold with the recommended 1/4" stainless steel tubing, figure 9.
-A tank isolation valve should be incorporated between the storage tank and this connection, figure 9. - 4.
-Connect the regulated actuation gas source, of 75 psi (5.17 Bar) supplied by the NJEX system owner, to the NJEX gas filter inlet fitting using a dielectric union, figure 9.
+- 5. Connect the odorant supply source to the odorant inlet manifold with the recommended 1/4" stainless steel tubing, figure 9.
+A tank isolation valve should be incorporated between the storage tank and this connection, figure 9. - Connect a regulated source of natural gas, or inert actuation gas source, of 75 psi (5.17 Bar) supplied by the NJEX system owner, to the NJEX gas filter inlet fitting using a dielectric union, figure 9.

-Note: in applications where the actuation gas supply has a high water content and/or a low hydrocarbon dew point, additional actuation gas filtration or heating of the 7300G system may be necessary.
+Note: An actuation gas source pressure of 75 psi (5.17 Bar) should be adequate in most installations.
+In applications where the actuation gas supply has a high water content and/or a low hydrocarbon dew point, additional actuation gas filtration or heating of the 6300G(SA) system may be necessary.
 Bottled nitrogen can also be used during cold operating conditions to avoid condensation in the actuation gas supply line.
-Also, an actuation gas source pressure of 75 psi (5.17 Bar) should be adequate in most installations.
+NEVER use air for step 6.